top of page

 Lucy is a registered member of both the BACP and the CDI, and serves on the BACP Expert Reference Group, contributing to the development of a competency framework for counselling adults affected by adoption.

-As a counsellor and psychotherapist, my role isn’t about providing quick fixes or simply solving problems.
-Instead, I’m here to listen, offer unconditional support, and gently challenge you when needed.
-Together, we’ll focus on learning and practising coping mechanisms that help you move forward, building resilience and confidence as you navigate life’s challenges.
+As a counsellor and psychotherapist, I don't offer quick fixes.
+My role is to listen, offer unconditional support, and gently challenge you when needed.
+Together, we’ll explore your experiences and develop practical tools to help you move forward - building resilience, confidence and self-awareness along the way.

-I specialise in guiding clients through positive change, supporting people with relationship issues, bereavement and grief, career transitions and retirement, ADHD, adult adoption experiences and living with illness.
-I also work with stress, anxiety, depression, and loneliness, whether these are long-standing or have intensified due to recent changes.
+I specialise in support people through relationship issues, bereavement and grief, navigating wealth, career transitions and retirement, ADHD, adult adoption experiences, and living with illness.
+I also work with stress, anxiety depression and loneliness, whether these are long-standing or have recently intensified.

 My experience includes private practice with a diverse range of clients, as well as volunteering with organisations such as Young Minds, Princes Trust, and The Mulberry Centre, supporting cancer patients, carers, families, and the bereaved.

 You are the expert on your own life.
-My role is to walk alongside you, offering practical support and guidance as you navigate your unique path.
+My role is to walk alongside you, offering support and guidance as you navigate your unique path.
+If you are ready to take the next step, get in touch - I'd be delighted to work with you.
 Let’s work together to create positive change and help you build a life that feels authentic, fulfilling, and aligned with your values.

 Contact Lucy Bello: